darkcom109/Celestegrity/README.md

 ﻿# Celestegrity

-A comprehensive landing page for Celestegrity, a youth-led non-profit organisation

-## test
+## A Comprehensive Landing Page for Celestegrity - A Youth-Led, Non-Profit Organisation